Not All Salary Surveys are Created Equal

 Case Study

-Recently, I was working with a client that was applying a 15% premium for roles in Seattle with all of their surveys, and for some surveys, this was completely appropriate, but for others, it significantly over-indexed the market value of the roles.
-Since some of their salary surveys were predominantly west coast participants, the premiums were already built in.
-By applying a 15% differential to a survey where the West Coast is already heavily represented, the Company was over-indexing their compensation bands to the market!
+Recently, I was working with a client that was applying a +15% geographic differential for roles in Seattle with all of their surveys, and for some surveys, this was completely appropriate, but for others, it over-indexed the market value of the roles.
+How?!
+In some salary surveys the participants are predominantly west coast participants, and the premiums are already built in.
+By applying a 15% differential to a survey where the West Coast is already heavily represented, the Company was over-indexing its compensation bands to the market!

 The client’s immediate reaction to reducing the geographic differential was shock and disbelief.
 Once we reviewed the salary survey data with the Compensation Tool’s Scope Comparison tool, we were able to clearly explain how the geographic differential was potentially over-indexing market values for the Seattle market.